InternetPolicyReview/oa-resources/lagotto_altmetrics.md

 - Importing works into Lagotto directly.
 Instead, you have to import works into Lagotto with e.g. the CrossRef API, which assumes that you are already using this.
 - Non-third-party authentication; this means that you need to go through a service like ORCID or Github.

-On the other hand, 5.1 is faster, provides more functionality for third-party authentication, more integration with third-party services.
+On the other hand, 5.1 is faster, provides more functionality for third-party authentication, and more integration with third-party services.

 ### Additional factors:
 You will also want to consider a few other factors.